-Balayage, Babylights, Highlights and Color Melting
+Difference Between Balayage, Babylights, Highlights and Color Melting

 Balayage is a hair painting technique that was invented in France in the 1970’s.
 It is a freehand highlighting that focuses the lightest color on the ends of your hair.
 So your roots will be your natural color, and as you go down a lighter color will gradually be worked in until the ends are mostly highlighted.

 Therefore a color melt is great when you want to go longer in between color appointments since it will have a softer and more natural look as it grows out.
-Multiple shades are used in color melt hair to create the smooth transition.
+Sometimes multiple shades are used in color melting to create the smooth transition.
 It’s a hair trend that makes any hair color look like it could’ve happened naturally.
 Try this technique with or between your highlights appointments.

 Highlights add dimension to your hairstyle and can be subtle or bright.
 When strands of hair are lighter than your base colour, this is referred to as highlights.

 Highlights are typically done with foil.
 How light your highlights are, the placement and thickness are left up to your preference.
 Because Highlights start from the roots of your hair and that’s why you would need regular touch-ups to avoid the harsh line of demarcation.
 Try highlights for more bold looks!